Download the app

 • After getting to know Team SSP a few years ago, Laurent was invited to work on an assistance truck at an event in Portugal, before coming to Dakar 2023 and working as the onboard mechanic for another SSP fast assistance driver, Giso Verschoor.
 When he linked up with Dusan Randysek at 2024, he switched to the navigator's seat and invited his friend Victor Bouchwalder to join them as crew mechanic.

-• In preparation for Dakar 2025, Laurent and Victor spent a week at the M-Sport factory in England, to familiarise themselves with the new Ford Raptor.
+• In preparation for Dakar 2026, Laurent and Victor went to the M-Sport factory in England to familiarise themselves with the new evolution of the Ford Raptor T1+.
+They already spent a week there learning about the car in the build-up to Dakar 2025.

-• The crew's common language is English, but as well as Czech and French, Victor speaks German and Laurent speaks Spanish, so they are able to communicate effectively with other competitors out on the track.
+• The crew's common language is English, but as well as their native tongues Czech and French, Victor speaks German and Laurent speaks Spanish, so they are able to communicate effectively with other competitors out on the track.

 Vehicle